cypress-io/cypress/cypress/v0.0/documentation/1-Getting Started/1-Writing Your First Test.md

 # Test Files

-Test files may be written as either `.js` or `.coffee` files.
+Test files may be written as `.js`, `.jsx`, `.coffee`, or `cjsx` files.

+Additionally, Cypress supports ES6 (ES2015).

 To see an example of every command used in Cypress, open the `example_spec.js` within your `cypress/integration` folder.

-To start writing tests for your app, simply create a new file called `app_spec.js` within your `cypress/integration` folder.
+To start writing tests for your app, simply create a new file like `app_spec.js` within your `cypress/integration` folder.
 Refresh your tests list in the Cypress GUI and your new file should have appeared in the list.

 ***